Davos 2012 hails a year of worries

 When more than 2,600 of the world's richest, cleverest, most powerful, influential or entrepreneurial people are cooped up in a Swiss mountain valley, surely something must come out of it?

+Call it the curse of high expectations.
 With a track record like the annual meeting of the World Economic Forum (WEF) - peace deals struck, political breakthroughs achieved, massive aid projects launched, wars averted, or at least the global agenda set - expectations are high.

 Against these benchmarks, Davos 2012 felt somewhat flat.